yigagilbert/cassava_whitefly-detection/README.md

 # cassava_whitefly-detection
-training a whitefly detection model
+training a whitefly detection and counting model